-If an attempt to start the directory proxy server fails with an error message indicating that no valid Java environment could be found, or that indicates that the Java environment could not be started with the configured set of options, then you should first ensure that enough memory is available on the system as described above.
+If an attempt to start the Directory Proxy Server fails with an error message indicating that no valid Java environment could be found, or indicates that the Java environment could not be started with the configured set of options, then you should first ensure that enough memory is available on the system as described above.
 If there is a sufficient amount of memory available, then other causes for this error can include the following:

 - The Java installation that was previously used to run the server no longer exists (for example, an updated Java environment was installed and the old installation was removed).
 In that case, update the config/java.properties file to reference to path to the new Java installation and run the bin/dsjavaproperties command to apply that change. - The Java installation used to run the server has been updated and the server is trying to use the correct Java installation but one or more of the options that had worked with the previous Java version no longer work with the new version.
-In that case, it is recommended that the server be reconfigured to use the previous Java version, so that it can be run while investigating which options should be used with the new installation.

-• If an UNBOUNDID\JAVA\HOME or UNBOUNDID\JAVA\BIN environment variable is set, then its value may override the path to the Java installation used to run the server as defined in the config/java.properties file.
-Similarly, if an UNBOUNDID\JAVA\ARGS environment variable is set, then its value might override the arguments provided to the JVM.
-If this is the case, then explicitly unset the UNBOUNDID\JAVA\HOME, UNBOUNDID\JAVA\BIN, and UNBOUNDID\JAVA\ARGS environment variables before trying to start the server by invoking the following command before trying to re-run setup:
+In that case, it is recommended that the server be re-configured to use the previous Java version, so that it can be run while investigating which options should be used with the new installation. - If an UNBOUNDID_JAVA_HOME or UNBOUNDID_JAVA_BIN environment variable is set, then its value may override the path to the Java installation used to run the server as defined in the config/java.properties file.
+Similarly, if an UNBOUNDID_JAVA_ARGS environment variable is set, then its value might override the arguments provided to the JVM.
+If this is the case, then explicitly unset the UNBOUNDID_JAVA_HOME, UNBOUNDID_JAVA_BIN, and UNBOUNDID_JAVA_ARGS environment variables before trying to start the server.